giblerw/HA-TakeHome/README.md

 #### Weston Gibler - TakeHome Evaluation
 > Approximate duration spent building: ~3.25 hours

-> No outside libraries or pods were used.
+> 'SwiftyJSON' and 'FBSnapshotTestCase' pods were used.

-> To side load the app, just clone, then open the .xcodeproj to begin.
+> To side load the app, just clone, then open the .xcworkspace to begin.

 ##### Requirements Completed